Gilberto Reyes

-Gilberto Rolando Reyes Polanco (born December 10, 1963) is a former catcher in Major League Baseball.
+Gilberto Rolando Reyes Polanco (born December 10, 1963) is a Dominican former professional baseball catcher.
+He played in Major League Baseball (MLB) for the Los Angeles Dodgers and Montreal Expos.

 Career

 Reyes was signed as an undrafted free agent by the Los Angeles Dodgers on January 15, 1980, and spent four seasons in the Dodgers farm system before making his major league debut in 1983.
 He alternated between AAA and the Majors for most of the next five seasons before the Dodgers traded him to the Montreal Expos in March 1989.
 After two seasons with the Expos, he bounced around the minor leagues for several more seasons before retiring after the 1999 season.
 His nickname as a player was "Onionhead."

 Early seasons

 The Dodgers signed Reyes as an undrafted free agent in 1980.
 At the age of 16, Reyes made his pro debut for the Lethbridge Dodgers of the Pioneer league, appearing in six games.
 In 1980, he split time between Lethbridge and the Vero Beach Dodgers of the Florida State League.
 Vero Beach had no shortage of future major league talent.
 On the team was outfielder R.J.
 Reynolds, pitcher John Franco, First baseman Sid Bream, and shortstop Dave Anderson.
 During his time with Vero Beach, Reyes saw action at both first base and catcher.
 At this point, Reyes still had just a handful games of experience and was still struggling to get his batting average over the Mendoza Line.
 In order to get him more playing experience, for the 1982 season, the Dodgers farmed Reyes to the Lodi Dodgers of the California League.
 Three years into his career, Reyes had struggled to break past the single A level.
 However, with Lodi, he appeared in 127 games, more games than he'd played in the previous seasons combined.
 Reyes showed that his bat had some power, as he hit a career high 15 home runs and batted .281.
 He was the unquestioned starter at catcher.
 Reyes had a banner year in 1982, and big things were in store for him in 1983.

 In 1983, Reyes began the season with the San Antonio Dodgers of the Texas League.
 San Antonio was the Dodgers double-A affiliate, meaning that finally Reyes had broken through the single A and rookie league levels.
 With San Antonio, he played alongside Dodgers prospects like first baseman Franklin Stubbs and pitchers Sid Fernandez and Ken Howell.
 Reyes journey didn't stop there.
 He soon was promoted to the Triple-A Albuquerque Dukes.
 There he played behind highly touted catching prospect Jack Fimple.
 At the age of 19, Reyes was one step away from the major league level.
 With Albuquerque, Reyes played 19 games at catcher and had a.938 fielding percentage and even took part in a double play.